ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/ydb/tablets-moved.md

     - $MaxUsage$ is the maximum hardware resource usage among all of the nodes.
     - $MinUsage$ is the minimum hardware resource usage among all of the nodes.

-    To distribute the load, {{ ydb-short-name }} takes into account the amount of hardware resources availables to each node.
-The scatter value might have differred greatly across the nodes under low loads, so minimum value for this formula is never below `30%`.
+    To distribute the load, {{ ydb-short-name }} considers the hardware resources available to each node.
+Under low loads, the scatter value may vary significantly across nodes; however, the minimum value for this formula is set to never fall below 30%.

 - **Overloaded nodes (CPU and memory usage)**

-    Hive starts the autobalancing procesure when the highest load on a node exceeds `90%`, while the lowest load on a node is below `70%`.
+    Hive starts the autobalancing procesure when the highest load on a node exceeds 90%, while the lowest load on a node is below 70%.

 - **Uneven distribution of database objects**

-    {{ ydb-short-name }} uses the **ObjectImbalance** metric to monitor the distribution of tablets that use the **[counter](*counter)** resource across {{ ydb-short-name }} nodes.
-When {{ ydb-short-name }} nodes restart, these tablets might fail to distribute evenly, and Hive will start the autobalancing procedure.
+    {{ ydb-short-name }} uses the **ObjectImbalance** metric to monitor the distribution of tablets utilizing the **[counter](*counter)** resource across {{ ydb-short-name }} nodes.
+When {{ ydb-short-name }} nodes restart, these tablets may not distribute evenly, prompting Hive to initiate the autobalancing procedure.

 ## Diagnostics